mutantrobbyk/hoc-mini/README.md

   </div>
 )
 ```
 - Next, create a new component by invoking `withAuthentication` and passing in `SuperSecret`.
-This new component be the `export default`.
+This new component will be the `export default`.
-- When we use this new component, we can pass a prop called `isAuthenticated` and if the value is `true` the component will show, if it is `false` it will not.
+- When we use this new component, we can pass a prop called `isAuthenticated` and if the value is `true` the component will render, if it is `false` it will not.

 ### Solution